-- academic freedom; - advancement of knowledge through teaching, research, scholarship, creative endeavor, and community service; - a core of student learning that includes effective communication, understanding and analysis of the interconnections of knowledge, and responsibility for one's own learning; - lifelong growth, development, and achievement of our students; - development of human capacities for integrity, compassion, and citizenship; - our rich and diverse heritage; - personal and professional development of our faculty and staff; and - accountability through shared responsibility and continuous improvement.
+- advancement of knowledge through teaching, research, scholarship, creative endeavor, and community service; - a core of student learning that includes effective communication, understanding and analysis of the interconnections of knowledge, and responsibility for one's own learning; - lifelong growth, development, and achievement of our students; - development of human capacities for integrity, compassion, and citizenship; - our rich and diverse heritage; - personal and professional development of our faculty and staff; and - accountability through shared responsibility and continuous improvement.

 West Virginia State University is a vibrant community in which those who work, teach, live, and learn do so in an environment that reflects the diversity of America.
-We take great pride in our accomplishments and envision building upon our community college programs, baccalaureate education, and graduate offerings and for excellence in teaching, research, and service.
+We take great pride in our accomplishments and envision building upon our baccalaureate and graduate offerings for excellence in teaching, research, and service.